 His love of baseball, however, always brought him back to the National Pastime.

-"If you go to the ballpark every day expecting to be amazed, you probably won't be disappointed.
-Games are like snowflakes: No two are alike."
+"If you go to the ballpark every day expecting to be amazed, you probably won't be disappointed," Conlin said.
+"Games are like snowflakes: No two are alike."

 A year later, he took over as the Phillies' beat writer at the Daily News – holding that job for 21 seasons.
 During that time, Conlin's work became nationally known to readers of the Sporting News, where Conlin served as the National League columnist.

 2011 J.G.
 Taylor Spink Award Winner Bill Conlin (Philadelphia Daily News/National Baseball Hall of Fame Library)